npolar/npdc-user/README.md

-Note: Acecss to the user application is restriced to NPDC staff
+Note: Access to the user application is restriced to NPDC staff